-Credit Suisse Securities (USA) LLC and Deutsche Bank Securities Inc. have also agreed to permit our directors and executive officers who entered into lock-up agreements with the underwriters to (i) sell or trade any securities during the lock-up period in accordance with the director's or officer's existing Rule 10b5-1 trading plans and (ii) enter into any new, or renew or amend any existing, Rule 10b5-1 trading plan, provided that in connection with the entry, renewal or amendment of such plan no shares of class A common stock shall be scheduled for sale thereunder during the lock-up period.
-Under these Rule 10b5-1 trading plans, these individuals have contracted or will contract with brokers to buy or sell our securities on a periodic basis.
+Credit Suisse Securities (USA) LLC and Lehman Brothers Inc. have also agreed to permit our directors and executive officers who entered into lock-up agreements with the underwriters to (i) sell or trade any such securities during the lock-up period in accordance with the directors' and officers' existing Rule 10b5-1 trading plans and (ii) enter into any new, or renew or amend any existing, Rule 10b5-1 trading plan, provided that in connection with the entry, renewal or amendment of such plan no securities shall be scheduled for sale thereunder during the lock-up period.
+Under these Rule 10b5-1 trading plans, these individuals have contracted or will contract with brokers to buy or sell our common stock on a periodic basis.
 Under these plans, a broker executes trades pursuant to the parameters established by the executive officer or director at the time of the creation of the plan, without further direction from them.